 Quick: What mood are you in right now?
 This (loaded) question is interesting because it can help us deeply understand ourselves.
 It’s not that one’s current mood is highly informative, but that in order to understand oneself it helps to have a helpful mental model of moods.
 This is something I struggled with until I read Robert Thayer’s Calm Energy, and later, James Russell’s theory of “core affect”.

-At the biannual meeting of the International Society for Research on Emotion in St-Louis in July (ISRE-2017), Dr. Sylwia Hyniewska and met I with Dr. James Russell to discuss his theory of affect in relation to the paper she and I had presented (on “emotion” and insomnia).
+At the biannual meeting of the International Society for Research on Emotion in St-Louis in July (ISRE-2017), Dr. Sylwia Hyniewska and I met with Dr. James Russell to discuss his theory of affect in relation to the paper Hyniewska and I had presented (on “emotion” and insomnia).

-According to Russell’s theory, whereas emotions come and go, the conscious human mind is always at a point in a two dimensional affective space.
+According to Russell’s theory, whereas emotions come and go, the conscious human mind is always at a specific point in a two-dimensional affective space.
 (See his 2009 and 2003 papers).
-The two dimensions of affect are pleasure-displeasure and activation-deactivation.
+Russell’s two dimensions of affect are pleasure-displeasure and activation-deactivation.
 This circumplex model is said to be a geometric rotation of Thayer’s model of moods, whose two dimensions are tension and energy.
 (I see some differences, but that is for another article.)
 For instance, elation is a high pleasure, high activation mental state.
 If you are distressed, you have high activation, low pleasure (high displeasure).
 You might not be reflectively aware that you are in a certain mood; or you might be aware of your mood but unable to describe it (see Annette Karmiloff-Smith, Beyond Modularity).
 But your mood is part of your conscious state.